jsandovalortega/cse15l-lab-reports/blogpost:lab1.md

 >Note: add the screenshots pls

 # command ```ls```
-1. Share an example of using the command with no arguments. <br /> Using
+1. Share an example of using the command with no arguments. <br /> Using ```ls``` with no arguments displays a list of the folders/directories and files inside of the current working directory.
-2. Share an example of using the command with a path to a directory as an argument. <br />
+2. Share an example of using the command with a path to a directory as an argument. <br /> Using ```ls``` with a path to a directory as an argument displays the folders/directories and files of the given argument.
-3. Share an example of using the command with a path to a file as an argument. <br />
+3. Share an example of using the command with a path to a file as an argument. <br /> Using ```ls``` with a path to a file as an argument just returns the name of the file.

 >Note: add the screenshots pls